 A good sense of identity.
 It is important to have some understanding of who you are before entering a relationship.
 How would you describe yourself?
 What is important to you?
 What are your values and ideals?
 What sort of experiences have helped shape you?
 How would you like these qualities and characteristics to fit into a relationship?
 Having a good sense of who you are is something that should be maintained in a relationship.
 Too often people lose their identities when they get involved with someone.

-Zachary, for instance, fell head over heels for Beth.
+Zachary, for instance, fell head over heels for Ben.
 In the first six months, they were inseparable.
-He stopped doing all of the things that he liked to do before he met her, like going to hockey games, working on his car, and spending a night out with the guys.
+He stopped doing all of the things that he liked to do before he met Ben, like going to hockey games, working on his car, and spending a night out with other friends.
 His school work began to suffer as did his job performance.

 * It is important to share in someone else's life and respect their interests and priorities without giving up the things that are important to you.

 * Being in a close and good relationship means recognizing separateness and having time to pursue interests that make up your own identity.

 Remember that relationships are a process and take time.
 People often expect that a relationship is an all-or-nothing deal.
 Actually, it takes time to identify and sort out your feelings about someone and the quality of the relationship.
 Allow yourself to take this time.